By the end of this section, you will be able to:

 What Carnot found was that for a perfect heat engine, the ratio equals the ratio of the absolute temperatures of the heat reservoirs.
 That is, for a Carnot engine, so that the maximum or Carnot efficiency is given by

 where and are in kelvins (or any other absolute temperature scale).
-No real heat engine can do as well as the Carnot efficiency—an actual efficiency of about 0.7 of this maximum is usually the best that can be accomplished.
+No real heat engine can do as well as the Carnot efficiency.
 But the ideal Carnot engine, like the drinking bird above, while a fascinating novelty, has zero power.
 This makes it unrealistic for any applications.

 Carnot’s interesting result implies that 100% efficiency would be possible only if —that is, only if the cold reservoir were at absolute zero, a practical and theoretical impossibility.
 But the physical implication is this—the only way to have all heat transfer go into doing work is to remove all thermal energy, and this requires a cold reservoir at absolute zero.

 It is also apparent that the greatest efficiencies are obtained when the ratio is as small as possible.
 Just as discussed for the Otto cycle in the previous section, this means that efficiency is greatest for the highest possible temperature of the hot reservoir and lowest possible temperature of the cold reservoir.
 (This setup increases the area inside the closed loop on the diagram; also, it seems reasonable that the greater the temperature difference, the easier it is to divert the heat transfer to work.)
 The actual reservoir temperatures of a heat engine are usually related to the type of heat source and the temperature of the environment into which heat transfer occurs.
 Consider the following example.